code-not-found/code-not-found.github.io/_posts/spring-jms/2018-12-17-spring-jms-integration-example.md

 We connect the endpoint to the _ConsumingChannel_ by using the `setOutputChannel()` method.

-In order to test our setup, a `CountDownLatchHandler` bean is defined that is linked to the _ConsumingChannel_ using the `@ServiceActivator` annotation.
+In order to test our setup, a `CountDownLatchHandler` bean is specified that is linked to the _ConsumingChannel_ using the `@ServiceActivator` annotation.

 {% highlight java %}
 package com.codenotfound.jms;